Rental Property Insurance Coverage: Do I Need It? | Gabi

-What Rental Property Insurance Covers
+What Does Rental Property Insurance Cover?

 Insurance for rental property, whether it is a condo rental insurance policy or a single-family home rental property insurance policy, covers some familiar ground: liability coverage for any medical expenses from injuries occurring in the rental property, dwelling coverage in the case of perils that could cause property damage, and coverage for your own personal belongings that are stored on the premises.

 The insurance that rental property owners need also often includes loss of rental income coverage as well as other, specific add-ons known as endorsements.
 Insurance on a rental property may also be called landlord coverage or a landlord insurance policy.

 What Are the Different Types of Rental Property Insurance?

 Most forms of rental property insurance fall under one of three types, known as a Dwelling Policy 1, 2, or 3.
 These policies offer different types and levels of coverage, particularly when it relates to the kinds of disasters and perils that could trigger a claim, but each can provide unique benefits for a property owner.

 DP-1 is the most basic of rental property insurance coverage.
 The perils that make a claim possible will usually be named in the policy, so anything else is unlikely to be covered.
 You’re most likely only able to claim the actual cash value (ACV) of any losses, not the replacement value, the latter of which pays out at a higher rate in most cases.